MLSysTeam/deep-learning-app-template/README.md

 # Deep Learning Application Template

 A complete deep learning application template featuring a Streamlit frontend, FastAPI backend, and MySQL/SQLite database for image segmentation tasks.
+This example uses **[Grounded-SAM model](https://github.com/IDEA-Research/Grounded-Segment-Anything)** for image segmentation but can be easily adapted to other models.

 ## 📚 Table of Contents
 - [Deep Learning Application Template](#deep-learning-application-template)